citrix/storefront-authentication-sdk/docs/citrixauth-authentication-scheme.md

 ###Protection Space

-RFC2617 section 1.2 defines a Protection Space as the domain over which credentials can be automatically applied.
+RFC 2617 section 1.2 defines a Protection Space as the domain over which credentials can be automatically applied.
 If a prior request has been authorized, the same credentials may be reused for all other requests within that protection space for a period of time determined by the authentication scheme, parameters, and/or user preference.
 The CitrixAuth scheme is consistent with other schemes in that a single protection space cannot extend outside the scope of its server.
 The CitrixAuth scheme uses both the service-id (Realm) and the audience to which the request is to be sent, to define a protection space, and the client should not automatically send credentials to services outside of the protection space defined for a particular credential.
 In this context, the audience is defined by the scheme, host name, and port associated with the original request.
 The serviceroot-hint in the challenge provides the client with the root of the protection space for the current request.
 This enables a better caching strategy in the client, if the initial request is not to the root of the protection space.

 ###Example